FenchsApps/dogsay/README.md

 ---

 #### **WARNING**
-Build may doesn't works for gentoo, arch and ubuntu with debian
+Build may doesn't works for ubuntu and debian

 ---